Nathan-Bransby-NMT/Dual-Diploma-2024/Semester-1/Apply-IP-Privacy-and-Ethics/Assessments/AT1-Knowlege-Questions/AT1-KQ3.md

 ---

-### $Q2.$

-- **Explain the organisational communication processes and procedures related to applying IP, ethics and privacy policies in ICT environments using 250-300 words.**
+### $Q2.$**Explain the organisational communication processes and procedures related to applying IP, ethics and privacy policies in ICT environments using 250-300 words.**

->
-(if changed / new procedures)
+* [**Intellectual Property Protection**]

+  In order to safeguard intellectual property (IP), an organisation in the ICT industry must adhere to all legislation in place for IP Protection in order to respect peoples IP and privacy.
+In Australia, organisations must have well-documented & detailed workplace policies.
+Employees that don't comply could result in legal action being taken on the individual.

+  Organisational communication processes should include propriety information, patents, copyrights and trademarks.

+* [**Ethical Standards _(Code of Ethics)_**]

+  ...

+* [**Privacy Policies**]

+   With sensitive data being handled at any given time over the Internet, ensuring that privacy policies are created and effective are crucial in the ICT field.

+---
+---
 - be aware of any changes & understand them
 - communicate with your team (everyone understands)
 - lead by example